ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] The Integrated Circuit Board
 [Theoretical] New Concept, Domain: Synthesis, System Role: Meta, Temporal: Static

+NOT SURE THIS IS A GRAPH,NEED TO CHECK AGAINST OTHER IDEAS AND REFLCT WITH THE AI.
 A systemic architecture that specifies how Alpha-Function, the As-If Body Loop, and the Journal operate as a single metabolic unit inside Axis B of the Two-Axis Framework.
 It describes the *routing, sequencing, and feedback* by which raw experience becomes verified, symbolically articulated, and stabilized as Capacity (C) over Time.
 ### System Role